GoogleChrome/web.dev/src/site/content/en/blog/2022-state-of-css/index.md

 This post is the article form of the talk given at Google IO 2022.
 It's not meant to be an in-depth guide on each feature, rather an introduction and brief overview to pique your interest, providing breadth instead of depth.
-If your interest is piqued, check the end of the section for links to more information.
+If your interest is piqued, check the end of a section for resource links to more information.

 ### Table of contents